fitcooking/fitcooking/README.md

 ## Rules for submission

 - Model submission files after [example.md](example.md).
 Put them in `src/`.
-- /fit/ infographics should be a simple .md file with the picture inside. put them in `fitposts/`
+- /fit/ infographics should be a simple .md file with the picture inside. put them in `fitposts/`.
+See any .md in fitposts for an example.
 - Recipes should start with a title, with a single `#`, *on the first line*.
 No empty line at the top, no trailing line at the end.
 The file needs to be `\n` terminated in linux-fashion (if you're on linux you don't need to care, it